TerraDharitri/chain_updates/golang_updates/drt-repos/drt-go-chain-1.9.6/README.md

 - [ ] Optimizations
   - [ ] Smart Contract
 - [ ] Governance
-  - [ ] SC for ERD IP
+  - [ ] SC for DRT IP
-  - [ ] Enforced Upgrade mechanism for voted ERD IP
+  - [ ] Enforced Upgrade mechanism for voted DRT IP
 - [ ] Bugfixing

 ## Contribution
 Thank you for considering to help out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes to MultiversX!
+We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes to Dharitri!

-If you'd like to contribute to MultiversX, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to Dharitri, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
 If you wish to submit more complex changes though, please check up with the core developers first here on GitHub, to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.

 Please make sure your contributions adhere to our coding guidelines: